World House of Rondine

 Formal education

-The last part of the program is a professional and academic specialization, which includes the attendance at a master course or other school of high professionalization in Central Italy (Tuscany, Umbria).
-The participation to academic courses is aimed at preparing for the work life with more sensibility and orientation to social change.
+The last part of the program is a professional and academic specialization, which includes attendance at a master's course in Italian Universities (Florence, Siena).
+Participation in Academic studies aims to prepare for careers with more sensibility and orientation to social change.

 Training Program